rocBLAS programming guide#

 ./rocblas-bench -f gemm -r f32_r --transposeA N --transposeB N -m 128 -n 128 -k 128 --alpha 1 --lda 128 --ldb 128 --beta 0 --ldc 128

 The user can copy and change the above command.
-For example, to change the datatype to IEEE-64 bit and the size to 2048:
+For example, to change the datatype to IEEE-64 bit and the size to 2048, use the following:

 ./rocblas-bench -f gemm -r f64_r --transposeA N --transposeB N -m 2048 -n 2048 -k 2048 --alpha 1 --lda 2048 --ldb 2048 --beta 0 --ldc 2048